gmachtel/tft-stellar/specs/conversion/locking.md

 ### Atomic Swaps

-As explained in the "why", this means having TFT running on both platforms and the traceability of coin creation because of the migration is far less.
+As explained in the "why", this means having TFT running on both platforms.
+Moreover there is far lower traceability of coin creation due to the migration (as it is mixed with other transfers).

 ## Process